 Printing significant amounts of Onyx conditions the print head in a way that tailors it toward printing Onyx.
 Customers are free to begin printing Onyx at any point after printing Tough Nylon.
 However, once you start printing Onyx, your printer will be conditioned for Onyx and you will not be able to switch back to Tough Nylon.
 Customers interested in continuing to use both materials are encouraged to purchase a second print head or printer.

-However, the same print head can switch back and forth freely between Nylon White and Onyx.
+However, if a printer is capable of using Onyx filament, then the same print head can switch back and forth freely between Nylon White and Onyx.